Get Started with Native Android Development

 - Install Mobile SDK for Android

-- Create an Android project and specify application options
+- Create an Android app and specify application options

 - Import and build your app in Android Studio